 As long as we are talking about home water filtration, let’s talk about the clunky plastic elephant in the room, the filtered water pitcher.
 Filtered pitchers are probably one of the most common home filtration systems found in households across the country.
 Despite the popularity of these filters, they do not offer anywhere near the filtration capacity of a dedicated home water purification system.

 Not only do these pitchers lack the ability to filter out tiny contaminants, but they also require daily maintenance and occupy a large chunk of refrigerator real estate.
 Their filter cartridges are only designed to handle an average of 40 gallons of water, meaning they typically require monthly filter changes.
-The filter media in these filter cartridges is so loose that they are not rated for the micron size they can filter out.
-They also allow water to pass through well past their lifetime, meaning homeowners are often using the same filter well past it’s 40 gallon lifespan, severely limiting the efficiency of the pitcher.
+They also allow water to pass through well past their lifetime, meaning homeowners are often using the same filter well past it’s 40 gallon lifespan, limiting the efficiency of the pitcher.

 Instead of using these pitchers, we highly recommend adding a good water purifier to your home.
 There are plenty of options to choose from, including the powerful Everpure water filters we carry here at efilters.
 The most important thing is to make sure that your drinking water is properly filtered so you and your family can enjoy the security that comes with knowing that your water is filtered and safe to drink.